 Research Your Federal Financial Aid Options.

 Federal financial aid comes in the form of grants, work-study, and loans.
 Grants are funds that do not have to be repaid.
 Work-study are funds earned through a student-friendly job on or near campus while attending school.
 Loans are borrowed funds that must be repaid with interest.
-For more helpful resources and tips:

 Federal Pell Grants